Cured duck yolks (prepare 4 days ahead)

 1. Mix all the ingredients in a bowl and set aside.

-1. Serve gnocchi drizzled with black garlic dressing, shavings of cured egg yolk and crumbled potato skins.
+1. Serve gnocchi drizzled with black garlic dressing, shavings of cured egg yolk, crumbled potato skins, herbs and pea shoots.

 Hints and tips